TAN-OpenLab/logistic-ELM/README.md

 **Logistic_ELM.m**    : diagnose fault type from the feature matrix.

 **MainLogisticELM.m** : the main funcion, diagnose fault type from the sample data.

+## Dataset

+We use the rolling bearing vibration signal dataset prepared by the Case Western Reserve University (CWRU) Bearing Data Centre, and you can get if from http://csegroups.case.edu/bearingdatacenter/home.

+We also upload the preprocessed data files here as examples, named **Data_File**.